basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

   attached to objects will be silently ignored by Riak.
-* **Multi-Datacenter Replication not supported** --- At this time, consistent keys are *not* replicated across clusters using [[Multi- Datacenter Replication]] \(MDC).
+* **Multi-Datacenter Replication not supported** --- At this time, consistent keys are *not* replicated across clusters using [[Multi- Datacenter Replication|Multi Data Center Replication: Architecture]]
+  \(MDC).
 This is because MDC replication currently supports only eventually consistent replication across clusters.
 Mixing strongly consistent data within a cluster with eventually consistent data between clusters is difficult to reason about from the perspective of applications.
 In a future version of Riak, we will add support for strongly consistent replication across multiple datacenters/clusters.
 * **Client library exceptions** --- Basho's official [[client libraries]] convert errors returned by Riak into generic exceptions, with a message derived from the returned server-side error message.